ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 ---

-15. You want to test which of the two ad placements on your website is better.
+Q. You want to test which of the two ad placements on your website is better.
 How many visitors and/or how many times each ad is clicked do we need so that we can be $95%$ sure that one placement is better?

 <details><summary><b>Answer</b></summary>